nath1295/LLMFlex/docs/markdown/llmflex/utils.md

         package_home (Optional[str], optional): Home directory for the package if a path is provided.
 Defaults to None. hf_home (Optional[str], optional): Home directory for Huggingface if a path is provided.
 Defaults to None. st_home (Optional[str], optional): Home directory for sentence-transformer if a path is provided.
 Defaults to None.

+`validate_type(obj: Any, cls: Any) ‑> Any`
+:   Validate the type of the given object.

+    Args:
+        obj (Any): Object to validate.
+        cls (Any): Class info to validate.

+    Returns:
+        Any: Th original object if not error is raised.